shajanjp/shajanjp/README.md

 ### Hey 👋
-I'm a full-stack software engineer from Cochin.
+I'm a full-stack software engineer 🎉
 - Absorbs and emits plenty of Javascript.
 - Electronics and IoT fills in my spare time.
 - Appreciate all forms of art, from picking a color for a font to building a pond on the terrace.